php-fig/fig-standards/proposed/simplecache-meta.md

 ### 3.1 Goals

 * A very simple interface for basic cache operations.
-* A few more advanced ones for more specialized operations.
 * Providing an adapter class that turns a PSR-6 implementation into a PSR-Simple-Cache one.
 * It should be possible to expose both caching PSRs from a caching library.